 - Slurred speech

-Mixing anticholinergic agents with alcohol increases the risk of adverse effects and overdose.
-The mix severely affects cognitive function, creating a variety of secondary risks.
-Drinking alcohol while using the drugs also puts you at risk of losing consciousness and is potentially fatal.
+Taking these drugs with alcohol increases the risk of adverse effects.
+Drinking alcohol while using them also puts you at risk of losing consciousness and can be fatal.